Preventive healthcare: Effectiveness

-There is no general consensus as to whether or not preventive healthcare measures are cost-effective, but they increase the quality of life dramatically.
+Preventive healthcare measures increase the quality of life.
 There are varying views on what constitutes a "good investment."
 Some argue that preventive health measures should save more money than they cost, when factoring in treatment costs in the absence of such measures.
 Others have argued in favor of "good value" or conferring significant health benefits even if the measures do not save money.
-Furthermore, preventive health services are often described as one entity though they comprise a myriad of different services, each of which can individually lead to net costs, savings, or neither.
-Greater differentiation of these services is necessary to fully understand both the financial and health effects.
+Preventive health services comprise a myriad of different services, each of which can individually lead to net costs, savings, or neither.

 A 2010 study reported that in the United States, vaccinating children, cessation of smoking, daily prophylactic use of aspirin, and screening of breast and colorectal cancers had the most potential to prevent premature death.
 Preventive health measures that resulted in savings included vaccinating children and adults, smoking cessation, daily use of aspirin, and screening for issues with alcoholism, obesity, and vision failure.
 These authors estimated that if usage of these services in the United States increased to 90% of the population, there would be net savings of $3.7 billion, which comprised only about -0.2% of the total 2006 United States healthcare expenditure.
 Despite the potential for decreasing healthcare spending, utilization of healthcare resources in the United States still remains low, especially among Latinos and African-Americans.
 Overall, preventive services are difficult to implement because healthcare providers have limited time with patients and must integrate a variety of preventive health measures from different sources.